jerome74/RAG/charts/chromadb-init/README.md

 - It writes a persistent ChromaDB to a volume mounted at `/data` (configurable), defaulting to `/data/vectordb` in [charts/chromadb-init/values.yaml](values.yaml).
 - OpenAI API key is provided via a Kubernetes Secret rendered from [charts/chromadb-init/templates/secret.yaml](templates/secret.yaml).
 - Storage is provided by a PVC rendered from [charts/chromadb-init/templates/pvc.yaml](templates/pvc.yaml) or you can plug an existing one.
-- The Job definition is at [charts/chromadb-init/templates/job.yaml](templates/job.yaml).
+- The deployment definition is at [charts/chromadb-init/templates/deployment.yaml](templates/deployment.yaml).

 ## Prerequisites
 - Docker or another OCI-compliant builder